AndimZhd/BSU/C++ Projects/1-2 semester projects/Task23/readme.md

-#Here you can find a game "2048"
+# Here you can find a "2048" realization

-#It's made using Qt
+# It's made using Qt